Take-Me1010/pykv-snippets/README.md

 ## Features

-- You can use some snippets useful in python kivy description !
+- You can use some useful snippets when coding python Kivy!
 - Snippets supports some keywords in Kivy (e.g. sx -> size_hint_x: )
 - Most of snippets in python begin with "kv" so that you can discriminate between this snippets and others.
-- The others in python are keyword argument for Widget, Animation, bind.
+- The others in python are keyword arguments for Widget, Animation, bind.

 ## Demo

 ![python-Kivy-snippets](./image/pythonDemo.gif)

-This supports some widgets import.
+This extension supports some widgets import.

 ![python-Kivy-snippets](./image/importDEMO.gif)

-In addition, keyword argument for Widget, bind and so on!
+In addition, keyword argument for Widget, bind, and so on!

 ![python-Kivy-snippets](./image/keywordArgumentDemo.gif)

-Enjoy Kivy !
+Enjoy Kivy!

 ## CHANGELOG